jlink/how-to-specify-it/README.md

 >
 > We saw that some properties must use equivalence to compare values, while other properties must use structural equality.
 Thus, we need two notions of “equality” for the data structures under test.
 In fact, it is the equivalence which ought to be exported as the equality instance for binary search trees, because structural equality distinguishes representations that ought to be considered equal outside the abstraction barrier of the abstract data type.
 Yet we need to use structural equality in some properties, and of course, we want to use the derived Eq instance for the representation datatype for this.
 So we appear to need two Eq instances for the same type!

 In Java this translates to "we need two `equals` methods for the same type".
+This is obviously not possible - like you cannot have two Eq instances in Haskell for the same type.

 > The solution to this conundrum is to define two types: a data type of representations with a derived structural equality, which is not exported to clients, and a newtype isomorphic to this datatype, which is exported, with an Eq instance which defines equality to be equivalence.
 This approach does mean that some properties must be inside the abstraction barrier of the data type, and thus must be placed in the same module as the implementation, which may not be desirable as it mixes test code and implementation code.
 An alternative is to define an Internals module which exports the representation type, and can be imported by test code, but is not used by client modules.